Power law violation of the area law in quantum spin chains: The Ground State and its Entanglement

-\end{lem} \begin{singlespace} This lemma allows us to grow arbitrary long Dyck paths starting from the empty string.
-Clearly at every level $m$, we can color each $\mathfrak{s}\in D_{m}$ walk $s^{m}$ different ways, whereby we have obtain all the $s-$colored Dyck walks of size $2m$ (i.e., the set $D_{m}^{s}$).
-We can similarly obtain $D_{m-1}^{s}$ by all $s$-colorings of every $\mathfrak{t}\in D_{m-1}$; each $\mathfrak{t}$ can be colored $s^{m-1}$ different ways. \end{singlespace} \begin{lem} \begin{singlespace} Let $D_{m}^{s}$ be the set of $s-$colored Dyck paths of length $2m$.
-For any $m\ge1$ there exists a map $f:D_{m}^{s}\rightarrow D_{m-1}^{s}$ such that (i) the image of any path $\mathfrak{s}\in D_{m}^{s}$ can be obtained from $\mathfrak{s}$ by removing a single $\ell^{k}r^{k}$, (ii) any path $\mathfrak{t}\in D_{m-1}^{s}$ has at least $s$ pre-images in $D_{m}^{s}$, and (iii) any path $\mathfrak{t}\in D_{m-1}^{s}$ has at most $4s$ pre-images in $D_{m}^{s}$.\end{singlespace} \end{lem} \begin{proof} \begin{singlespace} On the level $m-1$ there are $s^{m-1}$ copies of any Dyck walk of length $2m-2$, each with a unique coloring assignment.
+On the level $m-1$ there are $s^{m-1}$ copies of any Dyck walk of length $2m-2$, each with a unique coloring assignment.
 Similarly at the level $m$ there are $s^{m}$ copies of any Dyck walk of length $2m$ each with a unique coloring.
-For any fixed coloring at the $m-1^{\mbox{st }}$ level and a fixed choice of the color for $\ell^{k}r^{k}$ the problem reduces to Lemma \ref{Bravyi-et-al}, so (i) is satisfied.
-Similarly for (ii), there is a pre-image for any choice of $\ell^{k}r^{k}$ so there are at least $s$ such pre-images.
-To prove (iii) we note that for every choice of coloring of the Dyck walks at the level $m-1$ and a fixed choice of color for $\ell^{k}r^{k}$, the problem is identical to the previous case and there are at most $4$ pre-images (Lemma \ref{Bravyi-et-al}).
-Since there are $s$ choices to color the peak that we remove, there are at most $4s$ pre-images in total. \end{singlespace}
+For any fixed coloring at the $m-1^{\mbox{st }}$ level and a fixed choice of the color for $ u^{k} d^{k}$ the problem reduces to Lemma \ref{Bravyi-et-al}, so (i) is satisfied.
+Similarly for (ii), there is a pre-image for any choice of $ u^{k} d^{k}$ so there are at least $s$ such pre-images.
+To prove (iii) we note that for every choice of coloring of the Dyck walks at the level $m-1$ and a fixed choice of color for $ u^{k} d^{k}$, the problem is identical to the previous case and there are at most $4$ pre-images (Lemma \ref{Bravyi-et-al}).
+Since there are $s$ choices to color the peak that we remove, there are at most $4s$ pre-images in total. \end{proof}